 Renal impairment: monitor.
 Monitor CBCs for first year; monitor liver function; discontinue if ALT levels >3xULN persist.
-Discontinue if markedly elevated CPK levels, myopathy, gallstones, or paradoxical decreases in HDL occur.
+Discontinue if markedly elevated CPK levels, myopathy, gallstones, hypersensitivity reactions, or paradoxical decreases in HDL occur.
 Elderly.
 Pregnancy (Cat.C).

 May potentiate oral anticoagulants (monitor).
 Allow at least 1 hour before or 4–6 hours after bile acid sequestrants.
 Caution with colchicine, immunosuppressants (eg, cyclosporine), other nephrotoxic drugs.

 Abnormal liver tests, increased AST, increased ALT, increased CPK, rhinitis; myopathy, pancreatitis, cholelithiasis, hematological changes, hypersensitivity reactions (may be severe).

 - Abuse-Deterrent Opioid Formulations: Barriers to Broader Use

 - Notifications by PDMPs May Not Effectively Reduce Opioid Misuse

 - Virtual Reality May Effectively Reduce Sensory, Affective, and Cognitive Pain During Labor

 - Electroacupuncture May Help Reduce Opioid Use in Chronic Musculoskeletal Pain